r3gis3r/SampleCSipSimpleApp/README.md

 * Checkout this project.
 * Checkout CSipSimple api part (this is a package that is standalone and integrated in CSipSimple source code).
+* Checkout CSipSimple strings api part (this is a folder containing useful string).

 To do so :